valango/vue-proper/README.md

    * **`prefix`**`: string   ` nice place for `vue-router` path or alike.
    * **`suffix`**`: string   ` nice place for status key.

-All functions above can be instance property methods.
-To initially retrieve the inner settings, use `this.proper({})` or `this.proper(null)`.
-The first variant returns a clone of internal settings object; another returns the object itself.

-It's up to you, if you like manipulate the object directly or to play safe like `this.proper({suffix: 'dangerous'})`.

 ### Components wrapping
 If parent component had some attributes set it did not recognize, these will be available via [Vue.js $attrs](https://vuejs.org/v2/api/#vm-attrs)